Isolation among seniors hurts more than anything else. Engaging socially is important for elderly people.

 - Play music or sing songs.

-- Tend the garden or visit a botanical garden.
+- Tend the garden, which can help with memory loss, or visit a botanical garden.

 - Watch family videos.